 The "Business Framework" aims, first of all, to understand the way in which the data produced is structured and worked on within your company.
 The objective is to then model the desired organization to manage this data.

-Finally, by knowing a little more about the internal actors and their specific roles, a process for coordinating and validating user actions within the PIM will be validated: this is the birth of your workflow.
+Finally, knowing a little better the internal actors and their specific roles, a process of coordination and validation of the users' actions within the PIM will be validated: this is the birth of your Workflow.

 A - Determine a Data-Model

 The data model is the preliminary work that will allow you to build the PIM with a logic centered on your products and the way they should be enriched and then distributed.
 This data model is made of entities that define a framework for your data.

 - Document: the assembly of attributes that create a type of product sheet.
 It is possible to have several types of documents when the attributes that make them up are different.

 - Attributes: these are the fields that make up the product sheet and that collect information about your products.